ParallelMaths/parallel/pages/_archive/7-02-marie-curie.md

-# _Year 7 • Parallelogram 2_ Madam Curie’s square riddle
+# Madam Curie’s square riddle

 <div class="dictionary">

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

-__Origin__: late 16th century: from French parallélogramme, via late Latin from Greek parallēlogrammon, from parallēlos ‘alongside another’ + grammē ‘line’.

-1. a four-sided plane rectilinear figure with opposite sides parallel.
-2. a portmanteau word combining parallel and telegram.
-A message containing mischievous maths problems sent each week by the Parallel Project to bright young mathematicians.
+1. a portmanteaux word combining parallel and telegram.
+A message sent each week by the Parallel Project to bright young mathematicians.

 </div>

-Welcome to the next in our series of Parallelograms designed for Year 7 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.

-You can start and stop whenever you like, but you should complete all the challenges by 7pm on Sunday, particularly if your teacher has asked you to complete this Parallelogram.

-You can return to the site any time after 7pm on Sunday and you will find your score and a sheet with answers and explanations – as long as you have completed the challenge and hit the SUBMIT button.

-This week’s Parallelogram challenge is in six parts.

-__IMPORTANT__ – you will get points for every correct answer (or nearly correct answer).

-__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+*	Tackle each Parallelogram in one go.
+Don’t get distracted.
+*	Finish by midnight on Sunday if your whole class is doing parallelograms.
+*	Your score & answer sheet will appear immediately after you hit SUBMIT.
+*	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

 ## 1. Junior Maths Challenge